 Mating may involve courtship with male "drumming"; may mate multiple times.
 Females

 may lay several hundred to several thousand eggs, typically carried briefly on venter of curled

 abdomen, then dropped into the water.
 Emergence within a few months, though some can

 survive in dried streambeds for an extended period.
-Lifespan after hatching one to four years
+Lifespan after hatching is one to four years.

 Order Embiidina or Embioptera --